GoogleCloudPlatform/gke-poc-toolkit/README.md

 ## What gets installed

 For more details on the default configuration and what can be customized, you can check out our architectural document [here](docs/architecture.md).

+Sample inputs to modify the defaults can be found [here](cli/samples/).

 ## Install